Exploring Peru: A Family Adventure

 Day 3 — Sacred Valley

 Spend this morning visiting the ceramic studio of Pablo Seminario, whose work is dedicated to rediscovering and preserving the ceramic techniques and designs of ancient Peruvian cultures—an important part of this area’s cultural heritage.
 After, set out to explore the Ollantaytambo ruins, village, and surroundings.
 The village is the best surviving example of classic Inca town planning.
 Many of the original Inca walls, compounds, and irrigation channels date back to the 15th century or earlier.
 Ollantaytambo is so well preserved it serves as a veritable replica of a typical community during the reign of the Incas.
 Be sure to stroll along the river and take a peek in the buildings, a unique glimpse into the life of this long-lost culture.
 Lunch is at the Kuchuwasi restaurant, a quiet haven in a shaded back street of Ollantaytambo that is operated by a local family.
 After lunch, walk down the street to the train station to board the train to Aguas Calientes, at the foot of Machu Picchu.
-Enjoy spectacular views of the valley and of the Urubamba River as the train winds its way to Aguas Calientes.
-Overnight: Inkaterra Machu Picchu Hotel (B,L,D)
+Enjoy spectacular views of the valley and of the Urubamba River as the train winds its way to Aguas Calientes. **Note: there is an 11-pound carry-on limit per person.
+Excess luggage will be stored.** Inkaterra Machu Picchu Hotel (B,L,D)

 Day 4 — Sacred Valley